Skip to main content

 All rooms are self-service.
 Library staff are not able to assist with coordinating your event.

-Requests that do not adhere to Library Meeting Room Procedures & Policies may be declined.
+Requests that do not adhere to Meeting Room Policies may be declined.

-2. For rooms individually listed below, use the Event Management System (EMS) to make your reservation request.
+2. For rooms individually listed below, use the Kuali Form to make your reservation request.

 1. Requests must be submitted at least 5 business days in advance of the meeting or event, and more lead time is preferred.

-3. Within 3-5 business days of making your request, you will receive a second email indicating whether your request was approved.
-You may modify your request and/or approved reservation in your EMS dashboard, up to 72 hours prior to the event.
+3. Within 3-5 business days of making your request, you will receive a second email indicating whether or not we are able to accommodate your request.

 Rubenstein Library 153 — Holsti-Anderson Family Assembly Room